tomaskala/website/about.md

 I browse the web using Firefox, behind a wall of uBlock Origin, Sponsorblock and my Pi-hole instance.

 My favorite text editor is vim.
-Neovim, to be exact, although I don't use any of its IDE-like capabilities.
 I use it in combination with tmux and a window
 manager: dwm or sway.
 After more than 8 years of using it, I can confidently say that I don't know almost anything about it.